marko-js/marko/docs/state.md

 # State

-The output of a component is based on input properties passed from its parent as attributes.
+The output of a component is based on input properties passed from it's parent as attributes.
 However, a component may also maintain internal state that it uses to control its view.
 If Marko detects a change to either input or to the internal state, the view will automatically be updated.

 > **ProTip:**
 > Only data that is owned and modified by the component should go into its `state`.
 State should be exclusively used for data that triggers rerenders.
 Parents control `input` the component controls its own `state`.